 4. Could My Doctor Do This Test Later?

-You may need a lot of tests while you're in the ER to figure out what’s causing your health problem.
+You may need a lot of tests or imaging while you are in the ER to figure out what's causing your health problem.
 This is especially true when you have a medical emergency.
-But tests done in a hospital can cost a lot more than they would if done elsewhere.
+But tests and imaging done in a hospital can cost a lot more than they would if done elsewhere.

-If you're able to, ask your ER doctor if there's any risk in putting off tests and scans until you can see your family doctor, who might decide you don't need them.
-If you do end up needing them, they'll likely cost less from your doctor than they will at the ER.
+If you are able, ask your ER doctor if there's any risk in putting off tests and scans until you can see your primary care doctor, who might decide you don't need them.
+If you do need the tests but it's not an emergency, they'll likely cost less in a doctor's office than they will at the ER.